-4.2 Assignment.
+4.1.4 Assignment.
 Assignment provides a means of defining or redefining the value of a variable of any type.

-Assignment (7.5) is intrinsically defined for all types where there is conformance between the type and other attributes of the variable and the value to be assigned to it.
-Assignment is intrinsically defined with certain specific conversions, as described in Section 7, where the value and variables do not have to conform.
+Assignment (7.5) is defined intrinsically for all types when the type, type parameters, and shape of both the variable and the value to be assigned to it are identical.
+Assignment is defined intrinsically with possible conversions, as described in Section 7, when the type, type parameters, and shape are not identical.
 For example, an integer value may be assigned to a real variable and the necessary conversion is applied.
 For nonintrinsic assignment, conversions may be defined by assignment subroutines (Section 7 and 12.5.2.3).

-4.3 Intrinsic Data Types.
+4.2 Intrinsic Data Types.
 The intrinsic data types are:

+numeric types:

-numeric types: Integer, Real, Complex, and Double Precision
+Integer, Real, Complex, and Double Precision

-nonnumeric types: Character, Logical, and Bit
+nonnumeric types:

+Character and Logical

-4.3.1 Numeric Types.
+4.2.1 Numeric Types.
 The numeric types are provided for numerical computation.
-The normal operations of arithmetic, addition (+), subtraction (-), multiplication (\), division (/), exponentiation (\\), negation (unary -), and identity (unary +), are defined intrinsically for all of these types.
+The normal operations of arithmetic, addition (+), subtraction (-), multiplication (\), division (/), exponentiation (\\), negation (unary -), and identity (unary +), are defined intrinsically for this set of types.

 Each numeric type includes a zero value, which is considered to be neither negative nor positive.
-In this standard, the unqualified term "constant" means "unsigned constant" when applied to numeric types.
+In this standard, the unqualified term "literal constant" means "unsigned literal constant" when applied to numeric types.

-4.3.1.1 Integer Type.
+4.2.1.1 Integer Type.
 The set of values for the integer type is a subset of the mathematical integers.
 This subset includes all of the integer values from some processor-dependent minimum negative value to some processor-dependent maximum positive value.